García Sarmiento de Sotomayor, 2nd Count of Salvatierra

 Don Diego García Sarmiento de Sotomayor, 2nd Count of Salvatierra, 2nd Marquess of Sobroso (Don García Sarmiento de Sotomayor, Marqués de Sobroso y segundo Conde de Salvatierra) (c.
-1595, Spain – June 26, 1659, Lima) was a Spanish viceroy of New Spain (November 23, 1642 to May 13, 1648) and of Peru (1648 to 1655).
+1595, Spain – 26 June 1659, Lima) was a Spanish viceroy of New Spain (23 November 1642 to 13 May 1648) and of Peru (1648 to 1655).
 He was the 2nd Count of Salvatierra.

 Early life

 García Sarmiento de Sotomayor was born in Spain in the last decade of the Sixteenth Century.
 He was a descendant of Don Diego de Sarmiento, a knight commander of the Order of Alcántara and gentleman in waiting to the king.
 He married the noble woman Doña Antonia de Acuña y de Guzmán, who accompanied him to New Spain as the virreina.